KyleGoetke/Platform-Panic/README.md

 It was created during the freshman Computing and Informatics Design track at Drexel University.
 ## Installation & Usage
-Clone the repository
+Clone the repository:
 ```sh
 git clone https://github.com/KyleGoetke/Platform-Panic.git
 ```

-Open `StartScreen.html` with your web browser of choice
+Open `StartScreen.html` with your web browser of choice.
 * JavaScript needs to be enabled

 ## Help